Human Trafficking Cases Jump by 25% in 2018

 Attorneys Patrick McDonough, Trinity Hundredmark and Jonathan Tonge recently filed a groundbreaking lawsuit against the owners and operators of several metro Atlanta hotels that are accused of turning blind eyes to the sex trafficking of four women within their establishments.

-If you know someone who has been a victim of the sex trade, experienced trial attorney Pat McDonough of Andersen, Tate & Carr can help them find justice.
-Mr. McDonough seeks civil justice by going after hotels and motels.
+If you know someone who has been a victim of sex trafficking, experienced trial attorney Pat McDonough can help them find justice.
+Mr. McDonough seeks civil justice by going after hotels and motels that provide safe haven for traffickers.
 There are no costs to the survivor.
-Reach out for your free, 100% confidential, consultation.
+Reach out for your free, 100% confidential, consultation: 404.490.2269 | pat@inthelifelaw.com.